 Proven by several notable medical authorities, a ketogenic diet as a treatment for childhood epilepsy found its way into medical textbooks by around 1940, and stayed there throughout the 20th century.

-In 2016, aging, contact sports, and modern warfare now present us with new populations of people whose brains might benefit from a ketogenic diet:
+Nowadays, aging, contact sports, and modern warfare present us with new populations of people whose brains might benefit from a ketogenic diet:

-- people with neurodegenerative disorders (such as multiple sclerosis, Parkinson’s, and Alzheimer’s); and
+- people with neurodegenerative disorders (such as multiple sclerosis, Parkinson’s, and Alzheimer’s)

-These folks weren’t too concerned about brain health or longevity.
+These folks were less concerned about brain health or longevity.
 They wanted to be ripped.

 Physique- and performance-conscious people, as well as people looking to maximize lifespan and life quality, have rediscovered this old-school dietary paradigm and are wondering: